3mdeb/news-and-ideas/post.md

 	ret
 ```

-The reason why I grep out lines starting with dot are
+The reason why I grep out lines starting with a dot is
 additional directives which are information for compiler
-rather than actual instructions. 'l' and 'q' in the end of
+rather than actual instructions. 'l' and 'q' at the end of
 instructions marks operand size.
 It is required only one
 constant->mem write is performed (because there's no way to
 deduce it).